 Within the largest chains, there is relatively little store-to-store price variation.

-You can save by substituting store brands and generic products for national brands.
+You can save by buying store brands.